halkyon/go-resources/README.md

 # Go resources

-A collection of links to various articles and resources on the Go programming language I find useful.
+A collection of links to various resources (articles, blogs, etc) on the Go programming language I find useful.

 ## Other lists